ishween/SocialCampaignGenAI/SPIKE_DOC.md

 Prompt templates are stored in `src/config/prompts.yaml` and versioned alongside the codebase.
 Each generated asset records the prompt version in its metadata for reproducibility and audit.

-### 4.3 Seed Management

-Seed management means using a fixed numeric seed when calling the image generation API so that the same prompt reliably produces the same image.
-In the POC, a random seed is used and logged per asset.
-In production, the seed should be derived deterministically from `hash(product + region + campaign_id)` so that any re-run of the same brief produces identical output, which is essential for auditability and detecting when a brief change has actually changed the output.

 ### 4.4 Future Scope: Prompt Gateway

 The current prompt is built programmatically from a fixed template.
 At enterprise scale this becomes a limiting pattern: